Visit the Contact page

 David focuses his time on web and product development.
 He is a quantitative analyst at Google/YouTube.

-Chris leads the administrative operations of OpenIntro, plays important roles in product development and editing, and is an Assistant Professor at Harvard Biostatistics.
+Chris leads the administrative operations of OpenIntro, plays important roles in product development and editing, and is a Graduate student at Yale University.

 Mine is a co-author on the textbook and also develops supporting material such as labs.
 She is an Assistant Professor of the Practice at Duke University.